-Much of the provided company b-roll footage was often poorly shot, from a technical perspective, and required significant fixes, as can be seen in the after/before shots below.
+Much of the provided company b-roll footage thatbthe Institute needed to work with was often not professionally shot and required significant fixes to make it match the professional level of the interview footage the Institute has produced.
 As one of the colorist's best benefits to a video production team, they can often transform unusable footage into viable options. which was the case with this project.

 Do you have Questions about how a Colorist could Complement Your Company's Team?